dennisbartol/SQL-Summary/README.md

 <b> 7.
 Views:</b> A view is a virtual table generated from one or more tables or other views.
 It allows users to query the data in a structured way without directly accessing the underlying tables.
 Views can also simplify complex queries and provide an additional layer of security by limiting access to certain columns or rows.

 <b>8.
 Stored Procedures:</b> A stored procedure is a precompiled set of SQL statements that performs a specific task or operation.
 Stored procedures can accept parameters, execute SQL queries, and return results.
 They are often used to encapsulate business logic within the database and promote code reusability.

+# Conclusion:

+SQL database management involves designing, creating, querying, updating, and maintaining relational databases using SQL commands and techniques.
+It encompasses a wide range of tasks related to data organization, manipulation, integrity, security, performance, and maintenance.
+Effective SQL database management is essential for ensuring the reliability, efficiency, and security of database systems in various applications and industries.